LedgerHQ/app-eos/README.md

 # app-eos

-Eos wallet application framework for Ledger devices
+Eos wallet application framework for Ledger devices (Nano S Plus, Nano X, Flex, Stax, Apex)

 This follows the specification available in the doc/ folder